BestTimesToVisit.com Logo

 Sunrise Hike to the Pitons' Summit

-Immerse yourself in the vibrant chaos of Castries Market, a sensory explosion of tropical fruits, fresh fish, and aromatic spices.
-Engage with local vendors, sample exotic produce like soursop and rambutan, and pick up some of the island's famous Creole spices to take home.
-Visit on a Saturday for the liveliest atmosphere.
+Immerse yourself in the vibrant chaos of Castries Market, a sensory explosion of local produce, handcrafted souvenirs, and intoxicating spices.
+Engage with friendly vendors, sample exotic fruits like soursop, and discover unique artisanal crafts.
+Visit on a Saturday morning for the liveliest atmosphere.

 Anse Chastanet's Underwater Sculpture Park